 The experimental setup needed for the studies of interest at ISOLDE will consist of the IDS tape station with detectors for gamma and beta spectroscopy, surrounded by neutron detectors at 1m distance in order to achieve a good time-of-flight (TOF) resolution, from which the neutron energy has to be derived.
 The gamma detection system will be composed by germanium array.
 The HPGe detectors are necessary for the gamma spectroscopy of both the beta-daughter states below neutron emission and of the nucleus produced after beta-delayed neutron emission (53Ca).
 This last measurement is also essential to reconstruct the energy of the states populated in the beta-daughter nucleus, by summing the energy of the neutron and the energy of the gamma rays in coincidence.
 Considering a typical gamma efficiency of 2% and a neutron efficiency of 8% at energies around 1 MeV, the combined neutron-gamma detection efficiency is 0.2%.
 We propose to exploit the neutron detector VANDLE [12] we already successfully employed in our previous run.
 Figure 4 shows the neutron energy spectrum from VANDLE from the decay of 53K (Exp.
 IS599).
 The energy resolution, for 1 MeV neutrons, should be around 80 keV.
-For the same case, Fig. 5 presents the matrix of neutron-gamma coincidences: the two gamma transitions after neutron emission are clearly visible.
+For the same case, Fig. 5 presents gamma spectrum, where transitions in coincidence with neutrons in VANDLE are pointed out in green.

-The 54 K yield we measured at ISOLDE was around 0.3 pps from fission reactions in a UC_x target.
+The 54K yield we measured at ISOLDE was around 0.3 pps from fission reactions in a UC_x target.
 However, the rates we were observing were lower by a factor 10 with respect to the one obtained in the past [Gottberg], possibly due to the fact that the target was a used one.
 We thus expect an improvement in the counting rate, but we take a value of 0.5 pps in a conservative way.
 In 7 days of measurement this means 302000 event implanted.
-Considering a 90 % β efficiency, and a 90 % β -delayed neutron emission branch, we should have around 500 counts in the gammas of 54 Ca. If we neglect 2n emission, the number of detected neutrons should be 20000, or 500 in neutron-gamma coincidences.
+Considering a 90 % β efficiency, and a 90 % β -delayed neutron emission branch, we should have around 500 counts in the gammas of 54Ca.
+If we neglect 2n emission, the number of detected neutrons should be 20000, or 500 in neutron-gamma coincidences.
 If the 2n branch is strong, we will have a chance to detect it.

 Fig. 4: The neutron spectrum from the VANDLE detector in the β decay of 53K.
 Exp.
-IS599 (partial stat.)
+IS599

-Fig. 5: The neutron-gamma coincidence matrix from VANDLE and IDS in the β decay of 53K.
+Fig. 5: The gamma spectrum from IDS in the β decay of 53K.
 Exp.
-IS599 (partial stat.)
+IS599

 Table 1 shows the expected implantation rates.
-Considering the short half-life of 54 K, 10 ms, further improvements could be achieved using the new nano-structure UC_x target.
-We also ask for 1 shift for debugging the setup and beam transport, and to check rates on less exotic
+Considering the short half-life of 54K, 10 ms, further improvements could be achieved using the new nano-structure UC_x target.
+We also ask for 1 shift for debugging the setup and beam transport, and to check rates on less exotic Ca isotopes.

-Ca isotopes.
 In total we ask for 22 shifts for the β decay of 54K at IDS with the VANDLE neutron detector.